hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/17_RESPONSIBLE_GOVERNMENT.md

 that I have lived these ten years to see that we are going to put our voices and shoulders together to push on the scheme of Self-Government.
-We are now united in
-45 very way in the United Provinces."
+We are now united in every way in the United Provinces."

-Without depreciating the efforts of several leaders who

-"RESPONSIBLE GOVERNMENT" 239

-worked hard to accomplish the Hindu-Moslem Unity, it may be said that Mr. Tilak's foresight and generosity in substantially conceding many of the demands of the
+Without depreciating the efforts of several leaders who worked hard to accomplish the Hindu-Moslem Unity, it may be said that Mr. Tilak's foresight and generosity in substantially conceding many of the demands of the